Landslide classification: Rivers

 In some cases, failures are triggered as a result of undercutting of the slope by a river, especially during a flood.
 This undercutting serves both to increase the gradient of the slope, reducing stability, and to remove toe weighting, which also decreases stability.
 For example, in Nepal this process is often seen after a glacial lake outburst flood, when toe erosion occurs along the channel.
 Immediately after the passage of flood waves extensive landsliding often occurs.
 This instability can continue to occur for a long time afterwards, especially during subsequent periods of heavy rain and flood events.

 Colluvium-filled bedrock hollows

 Colluvium-filled bedrock hollows are the cause of many shallow earth landslides in steep mountainous terrain.
-They can form as a U or a V shaped trough as local bedrock variations reveal areas in the bedrock which are more prone to weathering than other locations on the slope.
+They can form as a U- or V-shaped trough as local bedrock variations reveal areas in the bedrock which are more prone to weathering than other locations on the slope.
 As the weathered bedrock turns to soil, there is a greater elevation difference between the soil level and the hard bedrock.
 With the introduction of water and the thick soil, there is less cohesion and the soil flows out in a landslide.
 With every landslide more bedrock is scoured out and the hollow becomes deeper.
 After time, colluvium fills the hollow, and the sequence starts again.